edtbl76/gatsby-test-blog/content/blog/2022/08/09-architects1/index.md

 # Architect: The Job.

 Architects are responsible for the design of something.
-Some architects might focus on one of these areas, and others might be balanced in various ratios across two or all.
+Some architects might focus on one of the proposed categories, while others might be balanced in various ratios across two or all.
-These responsibilities are categorized based on the output being generated and a generic paradigm used to provide this output.
+These responsibilities are categorized based on the output being generated and the nature of the path and intent to get to that output.

-It's also important to recognize, that while these categories represent the best form of decomposition for the roles in order to discuss them in terms of recruiting and hiring, there is also plenty of cross over and leakage within the definitions.
+It's also important to recognize, that while these categories represent a useful form of decomposition for the roles in order to discuss them in terms of recruiting and hiring, there is also plenty of cross over and leakage within the definitions.
 Like most things that exist in nature, there are glorious imperfections!
+Despite the precision and detail required in technological careers, we must strive to become more comfortable with the flexibility and maneuverability that comes with agility of thought.

 My goal is to do the most good by aiming for the normalized distribution of roles.
-For those outside the inter-quartile range, the tails, or even the outliers, I apologize if I've missed you.
+For those outside the inter-quartile range, the tails, or even the sparse outliers, I apologize that I've missed you.

 This exercise is not intended to establish some long term nomenclature or language, but rather to provide a temporary ontological view of architectural work that I believe helps frame the discussion relative to hiring, team building,